derjulian2/ToolBox/CmdDialog/README.txt

-easy setup of cmd dialogs for quick driver code
+easy setup of command-line dialogs for quick driver code

-use CmdDialog in main (most likely in main function). add functions with CmdDialog::AddCmdDialogFunction(). start dialog with CmdDialog::QueryInput().
+use CmdDialog in main function. add functions with CmdDialog::AddCmdDialogFunction();
+start dialog with CmdDialog::QueryInput().